-- that don't necessarily require a winner - in which the number of candidates is the same as or less than the number of possible winners - are single-winner races with only two (2) candidates. . . shall be performed in accordance with established parliamentary rules. - B. Any time the assembly in any meeting expresses a desire to use more than one (1) level of the parliamentary action to "Amend" which fundamentally implies that there are more than two (2) candidate options for a single-winner race shall be considered a race that needs to be decided by the methods below and not be established parliamentary rules. - C. Any call for Division on a vote by any voting member shall result in immediate counted vote. - D. Multi-Winner Races with a required set of winners [in which the number of possible candidates exceeds the number of possible winners] shall be performed using a proportional voting system, usually either a single transferable vote with a finish line (also called Single Transferable Vote or STV) or apportioned score voting. - E. Single-Winner Races with a required winner: - 1.
+- 1. that don't necessarily require a winner - in which the number of candidates is the same as or less than the number of possible winners or - 3. are single-winner races with only two (2) candidates - . . . shall be performed in accordance with established parliamentary rules. - B. Any time the assembly in any meeting expresses a desire to use more than one (1) level of the parliamentary action to "Amend" which fundamentally implies that there are more than two (2) candidate options for a single-winner race shall be considered a race that needs to be decided by the methods below and not be established parliamentary rules. - C. Any call for Division on a vote by any voting member shall result in immediate counted vote. - D. Multi-Winner Races with a required set of winners [in which the number of possible candidates exceeds the number of possible winners] shall be performed using a proportional voting system, usually either a single transferable vote with a finish line (also called Single Transferable Vote or STV) or apportioned score voting. - E. Single-Winner Races with a required winner: - 1.
 If the candidates in the race fall on a clear spectrum (such as selecting a dollar amount to spend on a project), then the race shall be performed in accordance with parliamentary rules for filling a blank. - 2.
 If the candidates in the race are randomly distributed (such as election of officers or selection of a complex budget with more than one variable difference between candidate alternatives), then: - a.
-Unanimous consent is allowed if achieved. - b.
-If there is time, voting may be performed in accordance with normal parliamentary rules (meaning that each voter only gets to vote for only one candidate and a majority is required to win, but no candidate is required to be dropped from the election, and the election is just repeated until there is a majority winner).
+Unanimous consent is allowed if achieved.